DanZamora/DanZamora/README.md

     - Corporate Computing.
     - Business Computing.

-Personally, I am dedicated to entrepreneurship and offer professional services in software engineering, available for medium/long-term contracting specialized in development and cybersecurity services.
+Personally, I am dedicated to entrepreneurship and offer professional services in software engineering, available for medium/long-term contracting specialized in software engineering, scientific and high performance computing.

 As a computational scientist I am specialized in HPC (high performance computing), scientific computing, machine learning and pattern recognition and artificial intelligence.
 I am member and collaborator at the PRIS-Lab (Laboratory for Pattern Recognition and Intelligent Systems) at the BEND section of Bioinformatics at the School of Electric Engineering at the University of Costa Rica, I had collaborate in projects of the Universitary Agency for the Entrepreneurial Management and the Universitary Space of Advanced Studies at the University of Costa Rica and in CERN-CONARE of the National Council of Rectors and CENAT-CNCA of the National Center of Advanced Technology collaborations.